 - BlackVue DR750S-2CH IR Truck Dashcam

 The BlackVue DR900X-2CH Dashcam is rated the best overall dashcam.
 The VIOFO A129 Dashcam is rated as the best budget dashcam.
 The Thinkware U1000 Dashcam is rated as having the best cloud features.
 The BlackVue DR590X-2CH Dashcam is rated as the best entry-level dashcam.
-The Thinkware M1 Motorsport Dashcam has rated the best dashcam for motorcycles.
+The Thinkware M1 Motorsport Dashcam has been rated the best dashcam for motorcycles.
 The BlackVue DR750S-2Ch IR Truck Dashcam is rated the best for trucks.
 Most dashcams offer 32GB, 128GB, or 256GB in memory space.
 Some Dashcams have the capability of hardwiring a dashcam to the vehicle and some models have extra battery packs available for purchase.
 The wide-angle varies depending on the model you select, in the top 10 listed above the wide angles vary from 130 degrees up to 162 degrees.

 Types of Dashcams

 There are various types of dashcams on the market with pricing ranging from approximately $50 to $500.
 Some dashcams are portable, and you plug them into your cigarette lighter adapter or auxiliary power outlet in your vehicle.
 You can install it only when you are driving to record driving footage.
 Some car manufacturers also offer dashcams as an accessory.
 Other dashcam models can be hardwired into your vehicle and work when the vehicle’s ignition is turned on.
 There are also models of dashcams that are hardwired and can record even when the vehicle is not turned on.
 Models that record at all times have what is called a parking mode and are great tools for detecting attempted theft and vandalism.
-They also could save insurance companies money when your vehicle has a dashcam installed and your vehicle is involved in a hit and run, the dashcam can record the licence plate number of the vehicle that hit your vehicle.
+They also could save insurance companies money when your vehicle has a dashcam installed and your vehicle is involved in a hit and run, the dashcam can record the license plate number of the vehicle that hit your vehicle.

 Pros and Cons of Dashcams